 User Action: Correct the call to PAD so that the finished size specified describes a character string of the correct length.
-See the Compaq Pascal Language Reference Manual for the rules governing the PAD function.
+See the HP Pascal for OpenVMS Language Reference Manual for the rules governing the PAD function.

 PTRREFNIL, pointer reference to NIL